South Readies for Fall Commencement

 - Whiddon Administration Building

-- Jaguar Drive (shuttle access will be toward Old Shell Road, south of the entrance to the Health, Kinesiology and Sport Building.)
+- Student Services Drive (shuttle access will be toward Old Shell Road, south of the entrance to the Health, Kinesiology and Sport Building.)

 - East of the Computer Services Center.